-Each month as the Moon circles the Earth, we see it go through its cycle of phases.
-Starting from “new Moon,” when it is nearly in our line of sight to the Sun, the Moon grows, or waxes, to a crescent, then to first quarter (half lit), gibbous (somewhat football-shaped), and full.
+Each month as the Moon circles the Earth, we see it go through its cycle of phases, one of the obvious moon facts.
+Starting from "new Moon," when it is nearly in our line of sight to the Sun, the Moon grows, or waxes, to a crescent, then to first quarter (half lit), gibbous (somewhat football-shaped), and full.
 Then the Moon wanes back through gibbous, last-quarter, and crescent phases to new again.
 When waxing, the Moon is visible mostly in the evening.
 When waning, it’s best seen in the early morning hours.
 In every phase except full Moon, the lunar globe is divided by the terminator, the line separating the Moon’s day and night portions.
-Along the terminator, the Sun is rising during the Moon ’s waxing phases, and setting when the Moon is on the wane.
+Along the terminator, the Sun is rising during the Moon's waxing phases and setting when the Moon is on the wane.
 Near the terminator, the lunar landscape stands out in stark relief.
 Mountains, craters and valleys here look especially steep and rugged, because the low Sun makes every low hill cast a long, dramatic shadow.
-As you look away from the terminator onto the Moon’s day side the surface appears smoother, because it’s lit by a higher Sun that casts few shadows.
+As you look away from the terminator onto the Moon’s day side, the surface appears smoother because it’s lit by a higher Sun that casts few shadows.

 Seas of Lava